Let’s face it, starting uni is a massive deal.

 You heard urban legends of the fresher’s fifteen – the inevitable 15 pounds of blubber you’d gain during 1st year – but you were certain it wouldn’t happen to you.

-Newsflash: good intentions cannot counteract the calorific force of drinking and eating nothing but alcohol and Chicken Village 6-piece meal deals.
+Newsflash: good intentions cannot counteract the calorific force of drinking and eating nothing but alcohol, pasta, and Chicken Village 6-piece meal deals.

 You’ve learned literally nothing.
 It’s time to up your game.

-Once exams are done and dusted and you’ve decided not to trouble yourself by overthinking what you wrote down, you’ll retreat back into that beautiful world of partying you’ve become so accustomed to for one last party with all of the awesome people you’ve met.
+Once exams are done and dusted and you’ve decided not to trouble yourself by overthinking what you wrote down, whether you spelt ‘furthermore’ correctly or any of that stuff, it’s time to retreat back into that beautiful world of partying for one last big one with the 4 awesome people you’ve met.

-It’s only £4, so what are you waiting for?
+It’s only £4 too, so what are you waiting for?
 Buy yours now.